 The Detroit Regional Chamber celebrates the contributions of Art Van Elslander, John W. Barfield and Richard M. DeVos.
-Detroit Regional Chamber
+The Detroit News

 “He had an everlasting consciousness of helping others,” says his son David Barfield, who is group development officer for Impellam Group.
 Impellam acquired staffing company Bartech, started by John Barfield, in 2015.